DFHack/dfhack/docs/dev/data-identity.rst

 ###########################

 This article is an attempt to describe DFHack's data identity system.
-DFHack internally has a collection of C++ classes that provide metedata about the data in DF itself as well as data used by various components of DFHack.
-This metadata is used primarily to enable the Lua scripting system to access data held by Dwarf Fortress in a transparent manner, but is also used for several other purposes within DFHack.
+DFHack internally has a collection of C++ classes that provide metadata about the data in DF itself as well as data used by various components of DFHack.
+This metadata is used primarily to enable the Lua scripting system to access data held by Dwarf Fortress in a transparent manner, but is also used for several other purposes within DFHack, such as rerouting virtual method calls.

 The base class of the identity system is the class ``type_identity``, defined in :source:`DataDefs.h <library/include/DataDefs.h>`.
 A ``type_identity`` object provides information about one *type* of data object, in either Dwarf Fortress or DFHack, that can be manipulated as a discrete entity in Lua.